ActiveWorkspaceExtensions/AW-Docs/docs/HomeFolderLinkcmdGlobal/HomeFolderLinkcmdGlobal.md

                 }
             }
 ```

-This event is just going to call an action showHomeFolderLink:

-In AW 4.0 there is a new actionType.
-This actionType is  called Navigate which can help replace any javascript code that generates and executes a URL in the same tab.
+In AW 4.0 there is a new `actionType`.
+This actionType is called `Navigate` which can help replace any javascript code that generates and executes a URL in the same tab.
 The attributes are populated to determine where in AW you want to send the user.
-For this example we are going to send them to showObject location which is the com_siemens_splm_clientfx_tcui_xrt_showObject above.
-There are parameters we can apply to this as well since showObject has a UID.
-From earlier we looked at how this is updating ctx.user props to allow us to use it later, this is where we use it.
-The uid in navigationParams can be set based on what we did earlier, ctx.user.props.home_folder.dbValues[0] is now the uid of the users home_folder which we need to generate the URL.  cmdID and cmdArg are used for tiles actually in the values you can generate there.
+For this example we are going to send them to showObject location which is the `com_siemens_splm_clientfx_tcui_xrt_showObject` above.
+There are parameters we can apply to this as well, since `showObject` has a UID.
+From earlier we looked at how this is updating the `ctx.user` props to allow us to use it later.
+This is where we use it.
+The uid in `navigationParams` can be set based on what we did earlier. `ctx.user.props.home_folder.dbValues[0]` is now the uid of the users `home_folder` which we need to generate the URL.  `cmdID` and `cmdArg` are used for tiles actually in the values you can generate there.
 For this example we can ignore them.

 In the end here is what the final product does:

+## Add Image Here